Impurity effects in twisted carbon nanotubes: Discussion and conclusions

-In this context, yet the validity of the adopted approximation by Eq. \ref{HZ} can be discussed.
-As seen from the known analysis on metallic and insulating ZNT's and ANT's \cite{Barnett}, the first principles corrections to the simple zone-folding results can modify the initially gapped spectra (but far from the Dirac points), however they have practically no effect on zero-gap WM's, like those of our central interest here, so justifying (at least, qualitatively) the above conclusions about impurity effects on their spectra.
+Finally, yet the validity of the adopted approximation for CNT Hamiltonian by Eq. \ref{HZ} can be discussed.
+As seen from the known analysis on metallic and insulating ZNTs and ANTs \cite{Barnett}, the first principles corrections to the simple zone-folding results can modify the initially gapped spectra (but far from the Dirac points), however they have practically no effect on zero-gap WMs, like those of our central interest here, so justifying (at least, qualitatively) the above conclusions about impurity effects on their spectra.

-Under these effects, the most important factors of TNT effectiveness are the extremely fine intervals between conducting and localized energy ranges (as shown in the example by Fig. \ref{Fig12}) and also the Fermi level position getting fixed close to $\e_{res}$ at all $c > c_0$ \cite{PL2022,PL2024}, which then permits at $c > c_1$ repeated insulator/metal and metal/insulator transitions at {\it continuous} variation of external control (within a few mV scale).
-Also, there can be various types of these controls (electric and magnetic fields, e.m. radiation, etc.) used in such high sensitivity devices with properly chosen TNT elements.
+Under these effects, the most important factors of CNT effectiveness are the extremely fine intervals between conducting and localized energy ranges (as sen in Fig. \ref{fig10}) and also the Fermi level fixing near $\e_{res}$ at all $c > c_0$ \cite{PL2022,PL2024} (as seen in Fig. \ref{fig11}).
+Both them permit, at $c > c_1$, repeated insulator/metal and metal/insulator transitions at {\it monotonous} variation of external control (within a few mV scale).
+Also, there can be various types of these controls (electric and magnetic fields, e.m. radiation, etc.) used in such high sensitivity devices with properly chosen CNTs.

-Possible practical applications of doped TNT's electronic properties can be sought first of all in the field of controlled conductance devices, analogs to the traditional semiconducting diodes and their derivatives but with qualitatively higher levels of sensitivity and compactness.
+Possible practical applications of doped CNTs electronic properties can be sought first of all in the field of controlled conductance devices, analogs to the traditional semiconducting diodes and their derivatives but with qualitatively higher levels of sensitivity and compactness.
 Otherwise, they can also provide new perspectives for high density memory elements \cite{Ann2018, Fan2024}, chemical/organic sensing elements \cite{Pumera}, (infrared) radiation receivers and transformers, supercapacitors, and many others.